Core workflow

 Start with these checks before sending feedback.

 Use File -> Open File or drag a local document into the app.
-Save writes back to an opened local file; export creates a separate portable copy.
+For a new untitled document, Save opens the native destination picker.
+For an opened local file, Save writes back to that file; export creates a separate portable copy.

 If a technical block does not render as expected, reduce the example to a small Markdown snippet and send that snippet only if you are comfortable sharing it.